 The electrified models bearing the e-tron name offer a substantial electric range and can be plugged in to charge.
 Like all models from Audi, their character is driven by fascination and emotion.
 Over the mid-term, e-tron technology will grow to become one of the supporting pillars of the Company.

 Audi is also thinking on a grand scale and taking concrete action when it comes to the development of new energy sources.
 The Company was the world’s first automaker to enter into the development and production of renewable fuels that do not require biomass.

 Audi has established a portfolio of sustainable sources of energy as part of the Audi e-gas project.
-The plant in Werlte near Emsland is scheduled to come on stream in 2013.
+The plant in Werlte near Emsland has come on stream in 2013.
 It starts with green electricity, water and the binding of CO2.
 The end products of the Audi e-gas plant are hydrogen (Audi e-hydrogen) and the synthetic Audi e-gas, which is virtually identical to natural gas.
-It can be used to power cars like the new A3 Sportback g-tron, which will be launched in 2013.
+It can be used to power cars like the new A3 Sportback g-tron.

 In the medium term, Audi is developing second-generation biofuels.
 Because they are no longer based on biomass, they do not compete with food production.
 They also enable much higher yields than conventional biofuels.
 At present, the Company is working with a partner from the USA to produce synthetic ethanol (Audi e-ethanol) and synthetic diesel (Audi e-diesel), for example.